hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 </div>

 - TODO: Reiterate some insights.
-  - Turn to machine learning when you have general problems that seem intuitive to state, but where it’s hard to explicitly write down all the solution steps
+  - Turn to machine learning when you have general problems that seem intuitive to state, but where it's hard to explicitly write down all the solution steps
   - Note that this difficulty often stems from a semantic gap between the input representation and the task at hand
-  - Just because a function can fit something doesn’t mean the learning algorithm will always find that fit
+  - Just because a function can fit something doesn't mean the learning algorithm will always find that fit
   - Deep learning is all about representation learning.
-They can learn features we’d otherwise need to hand-engineer with domain knowledge.
+They can learn features we'd otherwise need to hand-engineer with domain knowledge.
-  - In studying the problem of cat vs. baby deeply, you’ve learnt how to see.
+  - In studying the problem of cat vs. baby deeply, you've learnt how to see.
 You can repurpose this knowledge!
-  - Convnets are really good at computer vision tasks, but they’re not infallible TensorFlow is great, but Keras is what you likely want to be using to experiment quickly
+  - Convnets are really good at computer vision tasks, but they're not infallible TensorFlow is great, but Keras is what you likely want to be using to experiment quickly
    - Instead of solving an optimisation problem, train a network to